Back to projects

 Architecture diagram with color-coded layers — Frontend (Next.js, React), Backend (payments.ts, users.ts), Data Layer (PostgreSQL, Redis), External Services (OpenAI, Stripe) — connected by labeled flow arrows ::border

 Diagrams group components by layer with color-coded categories, showing API → Database → Cache flows with labeled connection types.
 File-level diagrams show import relationships.
 Output is Mermaid, JSON, or CSV.
-The point is to make architecture visible without leaving the terminal.

 Components table showing packages with type, layer, version, and connection counts